andrewdisley/tlicycling-static/pages/home.md

   subtitle:
   body: >
     Membership of TLI Cycling is available to everybody aged 6 years and over and costs £15 for those aged 18 and over, £10 for those aged 16 or 17 and is free to under 16 year olds.

-    If you would like to join TLI Cycling but have some questions…
   button:
     classes: bgc-red tc-white
     link: /membership/